fablabnbg/tronxy-xy100/doc/maximizing_print_area.md

 A redesigned parts/y-idler-mount lowers the idler by 1.5mm so that it fits under the table.
 A belt tensioning mechanism could also be added here.
 Easiest is an oblong hole for mounting the roller bearing.

+The belt is attached to the table at a position reached by the idler.
+This prevents further movement.
+The rails have 8 mm more travel, but the nozzle is already 4 mm beyond the rear edge of the plate.